DrMarc/slab/docs/introduction.rst

 :func:`Sound.powerlawnoise` to create your own noise.

-* **How can i make sure that the sounds I am using are similar in their low-level features?**
+* **How can I make sure that the sounds I am using are similar in their low-level features?**

 There is no conclusive list of sound features that are important but several ones are implemented in :meth:`spectral_feature`.
 You could also construct a control condition by extracting the sounds